All content © 2012-2017 ORIVeDA • All rights reserved.

 Oriveda PSP-50 was prepared in China using the original patented methods.
 Its properties are the properties of the original ratified PSP medicine, with the only real difference being a higher level of actives, the result of 21st century pharmaceutical techniques.

-The (1>4)(1>6)Beta-D-glucans (unique for Coriolus versicolor) cannot be listed because no standardized analytical procedure exists currently.
+The (1>4)(1>6)Beta-D-glucans (unique for Coriolus versicolor) cannot be listed separately because no standardised analytical procedure exists currently.

 Non-extracted mushroom products are mostly indigestible by humans, since mushrooms are made of chitin, not cellulose, like plants.
 Heat is needed to break the chitin cell walls and to release the bioactives.
 Most of the time hot water is used to start the extraction process.

 Full information about extraction and why it is absolutely necessary with mushroom products can be found here.
-A great and objective, easy-to-follow guideline on how to separate the bad from the reliable mushroom supplements can be found here (also reveals why it’s best not to spend your money on tinctures..).
+An objective, easy-to-follow guideline on how to separate the bad from the reliable mushroom supplements can be found here (also reveals why it’s best not to spend your money on tinctures..).

 This monograph is mainly based on the following literature: